gbal17/LFMC/README.txt

-This readme describes the software routines for LFMC map over Portugal.
+This readme describes the software routines for LFMC maps over Portugal.

 This system has been tested, ported, and run successfully on macOS Catalina version 10.15.7 OS